Student Activities for Wedding Dance

 Essential Questions for "The Wedding Dance"

-1. What are the expectations for men in Awiyao’s culture?
-What about for women?
+- What are the gender expectations in Awiyao’s culture?

 Awiyao and Lumnay most likely belong to the Igorot people who inhabit the mountain areas of Luzon, the largest island in the Philippines.
 The Philippine islands were settled by various migrants from Southeast Asia for centuries.
 These peoples built up a number of different cultures and clan-based social structures on the many islands of the archipelago.
 In the 1500s, Spain colonized the islands, spreading Christianity and the Spanish language.
 Following Spain’s loss in the Spanish American war of 1898, the Philippines became a territory of the United States.
 During World War II, the islands were occupied by the Japanese until gaining their independence in 1945.
 The Igorot people maintained many of their traditional cultural practices through the late 19th century.
 Even today, dance and gangsa music form an important part of their celebrations.
 View the videos below to get a sense of the gangsa sound and the Kalinga wedding dance featured in “The Wedding Dance”.